Six focus areas for banks to drive maximum value and benefits from open banking.

 At the same time, there are a growing number of markets where – even absent of regulation – open banking is taking hold.
 In the US, for example, the complexity of the federal financial regulatory system means there is little potential for federal-level open banking regulation any time soon.
 Yet some of the greatest activity in open banking is happening in that market as players vie to find new ways to deliver new and compelling customer experiences.

-What is Open Banking?
-While, in practice, open banking can take many forms (including standards and directives such as PSD2 in Europe and Open Banking in the UK), it generally refers to the ability for banking customers to authorize third parties to access their bank account data to either collect account information or to initiate payments (or, in some markets, both).
+While, in practice, open banking can take many forms (including standards and directives such as PSD2 in Europe and Open Banking in the UK), it generally refers to the ability for banking customers to authorise third parties to access their bank account data to either collect account information or to initiate payments (or, in some markets, both).

 Over the coming few years, we expect to see a rapid uptake of open banking approaches and models as people become more aware of the benefits it could bring consumers and small to medium enterprises (SMEs) – the ability to quickly understand their financial position, explore alternatives and make better financial decisions.